RazorDevs/Deep-Aether/README.md

  - Golden Heights

 New Ores, Tools, and Armor:
- - Skyjade (found in Holystone; will have blocks, armor, tools, and weapons)
+ - Skyjade (found in Holystone; has blocks, armor, tools, and weapons)
   - Skyjade's ability is powerful upon first use, but gets weaker the more durability is lost; basically the opposite of Zanite's ability.
- - Cloudium (found in Aerclouds; will have blocks, armor, tools, and weapons)
+ - Cloudium (found in Aerclouds; has blocks, armor, tools, and weapons)
   - Cloudium's ability is slow falling, an upgrade of Gravitite's ability (high jump), and a dash ability: press r with a full set (including the gloves).

 New Trees and Wood Sets:
- - Roseroot and Blue Roseroot (Roseroot and Blue Roseroot Forests; 1x1 only)
+ - Roseroot and Blue Roseroot (Roseroot and Blue Roseroot Forests)
- - Yagroot (Yagroot Swamp; 1x1 only)
+ - Yagroot (Yagroot Swamp)
- - Cruderoot (Yagroot Swamp; 1x1 only)
+ - Cruderoot (Yagroot Swamp)
- - Amberroot (Golden Heights; 1x1 only)
+ - Amberroot (Golden Heights)

 New Mobs:
  - Aerglow Fish